-WASHINGTON (AP) — The Obama administration is ordering food companies to phase out the use of heart-clogging trans fats over the next three years, calling them a threat to public health.
+The Obama administration is cracking down on artificial trans fats, calling them a threat to public health.